Correctly using Google SEO to reach the top of Search Engine Result Pages for your law firm.

 Links can be Follow or No Follow.

 Follow links are links the website owner adds into their content to for attribution or to cite sources.
-Follow links are controlled by the actual website owner.
+Follow links are controlled by the actual website owner and pass reputation.

 No Follow links were previously said to have no SEO value.
 In 2020 Google stated they would use No Follow links as a ranking signal.
 Google did not say what kind of signal or how they were ranking the No Follow links.
 My best guess is that Google has a way of ranking viral social media content creators or industry influencers.
 Google could be matching social media posts to established brands and creating some kind of "clout score".